MaWiMa/CCS/en/Changing_Canadian_Schools-025.md

 their legal expenses while taxpayeres covered the costs incurred by the school board and their administrators.
-The Robichauds were forced to turn to the courts because New Brunawick´s francophone school boards and the francophone division of the department of education have been perceived as taking a more traditional approach to integration.
+The Robichauds were forced to turn to the courts because New Brunswick's francophone school boards and the francophone division of the department of education have been perceived as taking a more traditional approach to integration.
 The *Enoncé de principe sur l’intégration scolaire*, developed by